-- Increase Physical Activity—Aerobic exercise can help with weight loss and can decrease triglyceride levels at the same time.
-In fact, both short bouts of aerobic exercise as well as long-term repetitive exercise have been shown to decrease triglyceride levels.
+Aerobic exercise can help with weight loss and decrease triglyceride levels at the same time.
+Triglyceride reduction occurs with both short bouts of exercise and longer term repetitive exercise.
 Most studies find that the best bet is to do 30-45 minutes of moderately intensive exercise five times a week.
-First, get your doctor’s approval if you’re not accustomed to exercise.
+Have your doctor approve an exercise program if you have been inactive.

 Do you have a success story about how you lowered your triglyceride numbers?